What is Insurance ?

 Required Documents For Insuring Vehicle

-Vehicle registration certificate (RC): A copy of the vehicle’s RC is required to prove ownership and other details of the vehicle.
+- Vehicle registration certificate (RC): A copy of the vehicle’s RC is required to prove ownership and other vehicle details.

-Pollution Under Control (PUC) Certificate: A valid PUC certificate is required to ensure that the vehicle meets the pollution control norms.
+- Pollution Under Control (PUC) Certificate: A valid PUC certificate is required to ensure the vehicle meets the pollution control norms.

-ID Proof: You will need to provide a copy of your ID proof, such as Aadhaar card, Voter ID card, or passport.
+- ID Proof: You must provide a copy of your ID proof, such as an Aadhaar card, Voter ID card, or passport.

-Address Proof: You will need to provide a copy of your address proof, such as Aadhaar card, utility bill, or passport.
+- Address Proof: You must provide a copy of your address proof, such as an Aadhaar card, utility bill, or passport.

-Previous Insurance Policy: If you have an existing insurance policy, you will need to provide a copy of the policy document.
+- Previous Insurance Policy: If you have an existing insurance policy, you must provide a copy of the policy document.

 There are two types of claims that an individual can make under an insurance policy: